hsulab-arc/COMBINE/README.md

 * Step 2) If a 15 mer ID for one domain had a hamming distance of less than 2 with an ID from another domain, one of the IDs was deleted from the domain with a larger number of IDs by executing Library1_step2.py.
 Output files were numerically sorted using Seqkit with the following commands[^2].
+[^2]: Chen, S., He, C., Li, Y., Li, Z., and Melançon, C.E.
+(2021).
+A computational toolset for rapid identification of SARS-CoV-2, other viruses and microorganisms from sequencing data.
+Brief.
+Bioinform.
+22, 924–935.

 ```bash